jeshan/cfn-failures-to-telegram/README.md

 `sceptre launch -y main`

+If needed, you can create a virtual env with `pipenv install`

 This includes a deployment pipeline on AWS.
 Or deploy the pipeline manually with this button:

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=cfn-failures-to-telegram-deployment-pipeline&templateURL=https://s3.amazonaws.com/jeshan-oss-public-files/cfn-failures-to-telegram-deployment-pipeline-template.yaml">